rafi-kamal/Aggregate-Spatio-Textual-Query/README.md

 	* Y Coordinate: Double

 + Text File: Contains the keywords corresponding to the locations in location file.
 The keywords are stored in a B-tree.

+## Creating the Text File

+The keywords corresponding to each spatio-textual object is stored in the *text file* in the form of a B-tree. ```build.StoreDocument``` class is used to create this *text file*.
+The input file of this class should contain entries of the following format in each line:

+	wordId1 weight1, wordId2 weight2, ....

+Where wordId should be an integer and weight should be a double.